Its Only A Movie UK

 Rebranding as CHEC Video Club in 1985

-Video Shops The second part of our journey back to the opening of our 1980’s video shop.
+The second part of our journey back to the opening of our 1980’s video shop.
 The history of our video rental shop from 1983 to 1985 features new competition and a new partnership!
-It’s Halloween in 1983, Uptown Girl was topping the music charts, the ZX Spectrum was recently released and business was […]
+It’s Halloween in 1983, Uptown Girl was topping the music charts, the ZX Spectrum was recently released and business was on the […]

 VHS Horror Memories: watching the Evil Dead

-Video Shops There were a lot of VHS horror movies released in the early 80s, but probably one of the more famous ones was released on VHS tape on the 24th February 1983… The Evil Dead.
-A classic 80s gore-fest featuring some stunning cover art by Graham Humphries, it was a massive hit amongst the […]
+There were a lot of VHS horror movies released in the early 80s, but probably one of the more famous ones was released on VHS tape on the 24th February 1983… The Evil Dead.
+A classic 80s gore-fest featuring some stunning cover art by Graham Humphries, it was a massive hit amongst the customers.
+Word […]